tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 you might want to [skip this section](#repeat).

 ### Copying it
-You are welcome to base your website on mine; the source code is [here](https://github.com/tlevine/www.thomaslevine.com).
+But before I explain any further, I would like to note that you are welcome to base your website on mine; the source code is [here](https://github.com/tlevine/www.thomaslevine.com).

-That said, the process for editing it is designed very specifically for me and is not very well documented, so you might not like it.
+The process for editing it is designed very specifically for me, so you might not like it.
+Also, it is not very well documented, but if you're having trouble figuring out how it works, write to me, and I'll document it better.

 If you want to use it, start by keeping all of the logic the same and just changing things in the `content/!` directory and in the